Romosozumab: Side effects

 Common side effects include headache, joint pain, and injection site reactions including pain.

 In one trial, more patients in the romosozumab group had serious cardiovascular events compared to the alendronate group (0.8% vs 0.3%), though this was not found in a trial of romosozumab vs placebo.
-Currently, the drug contains a FDA boxed warning on its labeling stating that it may increase the risk of heart attack, stroke and cardiovascular death and should not be used in patients who have had a heart attack or stroke within the previous year.
-Such a limitation does not exist in Japan.
+The drug has an FDA boxed warning on its labeling stating that it may increase the risk of heart attack, stroke and cardiovascular death and should not be used in patients who have had a heart attack or stroke within the previous year.
 In a large real-world study, prescription of romosozumab was associated with less adverse cardiovascular events compared to other osteoanabolic therapies.

+Romosozumab contains a label warning for medication-related osteonecrosis of the jaw, though a large real-world study found that events of jaw osteonecrosis were very rare during the one year of treatment with romosozumab.

 History

 Romosozumab was approved for medical use in Japan in January 2019, the United States in April 2019 and the European Union in December 2019.

-It was originally discovered by Chiroscience, which was acquired by Celltech (since 2004 owned by UCB).
+It was discovered by Chiroscience, which was acquired by Celltech (since 2004 owned by UCB).
 Celltech entered in a partnership with Amgen in 2002 for the product's development.

 The UK's National Institute for Health and Care Excellence (NICE) decided to recommend romosozumab for use in England and Wales.